noah-duncan/attendee/docs/faq.md

 This may happen if the AWS_REGION is not set correctly.
 It currently defaults to `us-east-1`.
 You can set this in the .env file.

+## Bot cannot join Google Meet

+One reason this can happen is that the bot is being sent to a Google Meet session that only signed in users can join.
+We currently do not support this scenario where the bot needs to sign in.